kiri-thornalley/python_with_training_wheels/README.md

 - **Preview your plot** as you configure it
 - **Export-ready code** for use in Google Colab, VS Code, or Jupyter notebooks.

-### Design Decisions
-#### Why no persistent file uploads?
-To keep the experience fast, stateless, and beginner-friendly, uploaded CSVs are never saved to disk.
-Instead, they're processed in-memory (via Pandas) and discarded when the session ends.
-This avoids file permission issues and nudges users toward owning their code and data in their preferred environment.

 ## Installation
 ### Prerequisites